Hcappers/GNSS/Cappers.md

     - This spring I was really struggling on how to work with canvas and get two canvas to stack together.

 ## Sprint 2
+### 08OCT24
+    - Was able to get individual canvases to properly stack
+### 10OCT24
-    - During this sprint I was able to get 2 canvas to stack and to change the color of the each canvas seperatly.
+    - Gained the ability to change the size of each canvas
-    - An issue I ran into was that once I got more then two canvas they would not stack any more and just move to random spots on the screen.
+    - Still having an issue that after 3 canvases are added the fourth never shows

 ## Sprint 3
 ### 23OCT24